bverch/mvp/_PRESS-RELEASE.md

 ## Heading ##
   > Name the product in a way the reader (i.e. your target customers) will understand.
+  Cryptocurrency Visualizer

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.
+  The target market is people who may be interested in investing in cryptocurrency, or just are curious as to the price/market of cryptocurrencies.

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.
+  This website will allow a user to see the value of different cryptocurrencies.
+The user will be able to query for specific cryptocurrencies, as well as compare different cryptocurrencies against each other.
+The website will also compare different fiat currency prices to the prices of cryptocurrencies.

 ## Problem ##
   > Describe the problem your product solves.
+  Cryptocurrency prices are volatile in nature, and can be very difficult to compare against each other, especially when fiat currency is involved.

 ## Solution ##
   > Describe how your product elegantly solves the problem.
+  This product will make it easy to compare the different cryptocurrencies against each other and against fiat currencies.

 ## Quote from You ##
   > A quote from a spokesperson in your company.
+  'Cryptocurrency Visualizer makes it quick and easy to compare crypto prices!'

 ## How to Get Started ##
   > Describe how easy it is to get started.
+  Simply loading the page and querying the cryptocurrency that you are interested in will get you the stats of that currency.

 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.
+  'I wanted to know about BitCoin prices around the world, and this site made it easy to do so!'

 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.
+  Check out the site today!
+It's free!